hashicorp/consul-template/docs/templating-language.md

 ### `mergeMapWithOverride`

 Takes the result from [`explode`](#explode) and an exploded argument then merges it both maps.
-The argument's source is will be overridden by piped map.
+The argument's source will be overridden by piped map.

 ```golang
 {{ $base := tree "base" | explode }}